eitanyaffe/knnview/README.md

 ```

 3. Set the environment variable KNNVIEW_DIR to point to the knnview
 directory you've created.
-For example, if using bash, you can add the following line to your
+Add the following line at the end of your
-.bashrc (or ~/.zshrc in newer versions of MacOS):
+.bashrc (or ~/.zshrc if using a new version of MacOS):
 ```
-% export KNNVIEW_DIR=~/work/knnview
+export KNNVIEW_DIR=~/work/knnview
 ```

 ## Quick Start